1. Overview

 logging.level.org.springframework.jdbc.core.StatementCreatorUtils=TRACE

-Similar to the JPA logging configuration, the first line is for logging statements and the second is to log parameters of prepared statements.
+Similar to the JPA logging configuration, the first line is for logging statements and the second is to log the parameters of prepared statements.
+With the above configurations, SQL logs will be printed with binding parameters:

 The Spring/Hibernate classes, which generate SQL statements and set the parameters, already contain the code for logging them.

-By adding these properties, we are just setting those loggers to the required level.
+By adding these properties, we’re just setting those loggers to the required level.

 If we choose to configure multiple appenders, we can also separate SQL statements and other log statements into different log files to keep things clean.